Skip to content

 robocopy /?

 As you’ll see, this command returns a long list of available Robocopy switches, letting you copy files where, when, and how you want.
-To make this information a little easier to digest, I’ve listed all of the available parameters in this handy-dandy table.
+To make this information a little easier to digest, I’ve listed commonly used parameters in this handy-dandy table.
 I’ve also included my own notes on each switch, detailing what they do since the included explanation from Microsoft could be considered lackluster at best.

 Copy options